 What is Freon, exactly?

-Refrigerants are usually in the form of a gas, but the cool thing about them is that they can move between liquid and gas form.
-This makes them very handy for managing temperature in things like fridges, cars, ventilation and heating systems.
+Refrigerants are usually in the form of a gas, but the cool thing about them is that they can transform into liquid and gas form, which makes them very handy for managing temperature in things like fridges, cars, ventilation, and heating systems.

 How Does Freon Work In A Refrigerator?

-Refrigerants do their job well because they don’t damage mechanical materials, they aren’t toxic if they’re fully contained, and in the proper working conditions they’re considered safe to use in places like your kitchen refrigerator.
+Refrigerants do their job well because they don’t damage mechanical materials, they aren’t toxic if they’re fully contained, and in the proper working conditions, they’re considered safe to use in places like your kitchen refrigerator.

 Refrigerants work by ‘swapping’ temperature with the surrounding environment.
 So, the Freon in your fridge is pushed through the coils of your fridge, and these coils allow the Freon to interact with the surrounding environment.

 Where is the Freon in my Fridge?

-Check the owner’s manual for your particular make/model of fridge to make sure that you’ve identified the right line, and if attempting any sort of repair, refer both to your manual and to expert advice to ensure that you don’t damage the appliance or injure yourself.
+Check the owner’s manual for your particular make/model of the fridge to ensure that you’ve identified the right line, and if attempting any repair, refer both to your manual and to expert advice to ensure that you don’t damage the appliance or injure yourself.